 * Worker's Compensation Insurance.
 These are mandatory and carried through by most jurisdictions.
 The worker's compensation also protects the workers along with them ensuring that there is enough liquidity that comes in place in order to take care of the employee when they get hurt on the job.
 Their expenses pretty much do not come out of their pockets.

 * Auto Insurance.
 Individuals must not settle for the legal liability coverage at its most minimum.
-Instead they should always check if they can afford the additional coverage.
-Individuals must buy additional coverage when looking into insurance so that they are protected just in case their vehicle is involved in the accident that results to a lawsuit.
+Instead, they should always check if they can afford the additional coverage.
+Individuals must buy additional coverage when looking into insurance so that they are protected just in case their vehicle is involved in the accident that results in a lawsuit.
 It is a general rule of thumb that they are made liable to coverage equal to the total assets.

 * Umbrella Coverage.
-These are back up insurance that are used in the situation where other coverages are regarded inadequate.
-Just in case the individuals’ auto, liability or homeowners coverages are all exhausted, then the umbrella coverage eventually pays the benefit that is limited to the policy.
+These are back up insurance that is used in the situation where other coverages are regarded as inadequate.
+Just in case the individuals' auto, liability or homeowners coverages are all exhausted, then the umbrella coverage eventually pays the benefit that is limited to the policy.
 Take this example.
-If the individual has $1 million for auto liability and is sued $2 million in judgment, then this umbrella policy eventually picks up additional $1 million in terms of coverage.
+If the individual has $1 million for auto liability and is sued $2 million in judgment, then this umbrella policy eventually picks up an additional $1 million in terms of coverage.
 Otherwise, the plaintiffs can also start seizing the assets for the accumulated damages.
 These policies are underwritten for the amount of $1 to $5 million in face value.
 It is also usually quite affordable.

 * Long-Term Care Insurance.
 These are the insurance the protect the individual against unexpected costs that are financially devastating.
-This can be in the form of nursing home care or in-home care for chronic ailments like dementia, paralysis, Alzheimer’s, multiple sclerosis, paralysis, strokes, and spinal cord injuries just to name a few.
-Medicare does not provide the coverage for these kinds of afflictions and a number of medical insurance policies also do not provide this.
+This can be in the form of nursing home care or in-home care for chronic ailments like dementia, paralysis, Alzheimer's, multiple sclerosis, paralysis, strokes, and spinal cord injuries just to name a few.
+Medicare does not provide coverage for these kinds of afflictions and a number of medical insurance policies also do not provide this.
 If the individual has no long-term care insurance, then they could be spending $200 for just one day at a nursing home.
 These expenses can drive them to poverty that it is enough for them to qualify for Medicaid.
 The longer the individual waits, the higher that the premium gets.
-Additionally, they can also develop an ailment that can preclude them from getting a coverage or at least then make it expensive.
-Alternatively, it is important that the individuals consider the long-term care insurance for the parents if it will otherwise be on hook for the expense.
+Additionally, they can also develop an ailment that can preclude them from getting coverage or at least then make it expensive.
+Alternatively, it is important that the individuals consider the long-term care insurance for the parents if it will otherwise be on the hook for the expense.

 - Retirement Accounts Must Be Used.
 The Federal law provides asset protection that is unlimited for the ERISA-qualified retirement plans.
 It can amount to a total of $1 million in terms of assets just in case an event of bankruptcy occurs in the IRA.
-There are some states that proved more protection but there are also some states that chose to opt out of the Bankruptcy Reform that was created in 2005.
+There are some states that proved more protection but there are also some states that chose to opt-out of the Bankruptcy Reform that was created in 2005.
 The federal bankruptcy exemptions can also exempt this to a decreasing amount.

 Individuals must check the laws of their states in order to see how protected they are just in case these funds are provided to their accounts.
 They can also speak to their attorneys as long as the latter is familiar with the laws that are indicated in their state.
 They can also determine whether the creditors can choose between the federal and the state exemption amounts.

 If the state has generous exemption then they can consider moving the cash that they do not need until they reach the age of 59 1/2 into their protected entries.
 They should also remember that there will be a restriction on the annual contribution limit and this varies depending entirely on the kind of retirement plan.
 If the individuals go beyond this limit or they are able to withdraw the funds prior to the age indicated, then they can be assessed for penalties.
 The retirement accounts are also excellent transport to protect their long term savings.
-They can also provide the substantial tax benefits and are needed to thoroughly and understand then use this with care.
+They can also provide substantial tax benefits and are needed to thoroughly and understand then use this with care.